janoujan/P7_kaza/README.md

 ![alt text](./src/assets/logo.svg)

 ### Openclassroom WebDev project 7
 ### Kaza : Create a real estate rental web application with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 I used Style-component to keep styles in components for the ease to maintain and shareability (https://styled-components.com/docs)

 I also used react-router (https://reactrouter.com/en/main)

+#### Deployment

+you can see a deployement of the site at (https://p7kaza.netlify.app/)

 ## Available Scripts